geosolutions-it/geoserver/geoserver/doc/en/user/source/data/raster/index.rst

    :maxdepth: 1

    geotiff
-   gtopo30
    worldimage
    imagemosaic/index
    geopkg

 Other data sources are supplied as GeoServer extensions.
 Extensions are downloadable modules that add functionality to GeoServer.
-Extensions are available at the `GeoServer download page <http://geoserver.org/download>`_.
+Extensions are available at the :website:`GeoServer download page <download>`.

 .. warning:: The extension version must match the version of the GeoServer instance.